stategate/stategate/README.md

 ## Features
 - [x] [6 simple API Methods](https://github.com/autom8ter/stategate/blob/master/schema.proto#L15) for interacting with application state:
-    - `/stategate.StateService/Set` sets an application state value(k/v pairs) adds it to the event log, then broadcast the event to all interested consumers(Stream method)
+    - `/stategate.EntityService/Set` sets the current state value of an entity, adds it to the event log, then broadcast the event to all interested consumers(EventService.Stream)
-    - `/stategate.StateService/Get` gets an application state value(k/v pairs)
+    - `/stategate.EntityService/Get` gets an entity's current state
-    - `/stategate.StateService/Del` deletes an application state value(k/v pairs)
+    - `/stategate.EntityService/Del` hard deletes an entity from current state store, adds it's state prior to deletion to the event log, then broadcast the event to all interested consumers(EventService.Stream)
-    - `/stategate.StateService/Search` queries application state of a specific type/domain
+    - `/stategate.EntityService/Search` queries the current state of entities
-    - `/stategate.EventService/Stream` creates an event stream/subscription to a given state type/domain.
+    - `/stategate.EventService/Stream` creates an event stream/subscription to changes to entities.
 Glob matching is supported.
     - `/stategate.EventService/Search` queries historical events
 - [x] Capture all changes to an application's state as a sequence of events.
 - [x] Stateless & horizontally scaleable